Coernel82/SEPA-QR-for-Woocommerce/README.md

 Plug-and-Play Plugin for Woocommerce
 # Before you start
 The plugin comes as is and free.
 However a real person has put real work into it.
 So if you use it please do s.th. good.
 Use your efforts, your time for beneficial projects or whatever!
+# Prerequisite
+php GD2 extension must be installed as the QR-Code generator by [fellwell15](https://github.com/fellwell5/bezahlcode/) requires this.
 # Installation
 Nothing special:
 * Downlaod the ZIP-file via "Code --> Download Zip"